pactus-project/PIPs/PIPs/pip-15.md

 ### Recent Sortition Seed

 The most recent sortition seeds can be stored using the PairSlice [^5].
+A PairSlice is a slice where each item is a pair of a key and a value.
+The first item in the PairSlice represents the block height, and the second item represents the sortition seed.
-It is It's important to retain all sortition seeds up to the Sortition Interval[^4] once the store is initialized.
+It is important to retain all sortition seeds up to the Sortition Interval[^4] once the store is initialized.
 If the slice reaches its maximum size, upon committing a new block, the oldest item in the slice can be removed to maintain the slice's fixed size.
-The first item in PairSlice is the block height, and the second item is the sortition seed.

 ## References